 is tracking your every move.
 Damning evidence could affect you in a divorce

 If you are hiding something or cheating and haven’t covered your

-tracks, like the history on your computer, social media presence, Facebook
+tracks, like the history on your computer, texts on your telephone, social

 My advice all around is BE AWARE!